edtechjeff/HowTo/Scripts/EntraIDConnect/CheckAndEnableTLS12.md

-# Script will detect if TLS 1.2 is enabled or not and will enable
+# Script will detect if TLS 1.2 is enabled or not and enable

 ```powershell
 Function Get-ADSyncToolsTls12RegValue {